kunjgit/GameZone/Games/Chinese_Checkers/README.md

 # **Chinese Checkers**

---- Like an Matching game!
+--- This is  an Chinese Checkers game!

 <br>

 ## **Description 📃**
 <!-- add your game description here  -->
-- This is a Normal Vedio_game that we can play in virtually and Jumps run etc!
+- This is a Chinese Checkers that we can play in virtually!
 - The project will contain HTML, CSS and JavaScript files.
 The HTML file adds structure to the game followed by styling using CSS.
 JavaScript adds functionality to the game.

 ## **functionalities 🎮**